kyletolle/the-mechanism-collection/index.md

 Rising to higher order.

 That pristine music made with the remains of the Cataclysm turned instrumental.
-The known universe trembling to its very being with the message it carries and endures; enacts and surely _is_.
+The universe trembling to its very being with the message it carries and endures; enacts and surely _is_.

 ---